A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Results and Discussion

-Our TreeX calculations, performed with bond dimensions up to $M=256$ and combined with the extrapolation scheme from Fig.~\ref{fig:ext}, are shown in Fig.~\ref{fig:tree4}(a).
-MPS, Tree and TreeX results demonstrate exceptional agreement.
-In Fig.~\ref{fig:tree4}(b) we show that TreeX aligns with MPS (TreeX-MPS) and Tree (TreeX-Tree) within $2\sim3\%$ relative difference.
-Given the small magnitude of $\braket{\hat n_{\textrm{LE}_1}}$ ($\sim 0.08$), this corresponds to a maximum absolute difference of just 0.002, with an average error of approximately 0.001.
+Chain, Tree, ChainX and TreeX results demonstrate exceptional agreement.
+The corresponding maximum absolute difference is estimated to be approximately 0.002, with an average error of approximately 0.001.
 Such precision is remarkable for the complex quantum system and highlights the reliability of numerically exact tensor network methods.
 The complete set of extrapolated results for all 26 electronic states is provided in \ref{sec:all-dof}, and all source data are available in our repository~\cite{data}.
 We believe the data will serve as accurate benchmark data for the further development of quantum dynamics algorithms.

-In Fig.~\ref{fig:tree4}(c) we show that TreeX shows the fastest convergence compared to MPS and Tree structures.
+In Fig.~\ref{fig:tree4}(b) we show that TreeX shows the fastest convergence compared to Chain, Tree and ChainX structures.
 Using the extrapolated values from Fig.~\ref{fig:tree4}(a) as reference, we quantify the error as the time-averaged absolute deviation between $t=150$ and 200 fs:

 Here $n$ represents the occupation of the LE$_1$ state.
+The reason for choosing the 150-200 fs window is two-fold.
+The first is that the error in this time window dominates the total error.
+The second is that throughout the manuscript we often focus on the dynamics in this time range for detailed analysis.

-Our analysis reveals that TreeX achieves comparable accuracy at $M=32$ to what MPS attains at $M=128$.
+Our analysis reveals that TreeX achieves comparable accuracy at $M=32$ to what Chain attains at $M=128$.
 And when $M=128$ the average error of TreeX is already as small as 0.002, approaching the uncertainty limit of our reference values.
-This enhanced performance is consistent with the convergence trends shown in Fig.~\ref{fig:convergence}, and demonstrates that the optimized tree structure more effectively captures the entanglment pattern of the system.
-While the Tree structure also employs a tree tensor network architecture, its inferior convergence highlights the importance of careful structural design for achieving optimal computational efficiency.
+This enhanced performance is consistent with the convergence trends shown in Fig.~\ref{fig:convergence}, and demonstrates that the optimized tree structure more effectively captures the entanglement pattern of the system.
+Meanwhile, ChainX exhibits the largest error compared with the other three tensor network structures.
+This is because, although the units with the strongest entanglement are placed in the middle, the ordering of the sites in ChainX does not follow the original site ordering of the model.
+This misalignment typically leads to large entanglement entropy and consequently a large error in MPS structures.
+In comparison, TreeX is able to be mapped onto a one dimensional topology while preserving site ordering and more critically to distribute entanglement entropy evenly across subtrees.
+ChainX cannot achieve this balanced distribution simply by placing the most entangled units in the middle.
+The contrast of the different convergence rates highlights the importance of careful structural design for achieving optimal computational efficiency.